 If you have a very dirty pool, particularly when you open it in the spring, it is likely that the only way to clean it properly will be to vacuum to waste.
 This means using the waste setting on a sand filter multiport valve in conjunction with your pool vac.

 Vacuuming to waste will remove all dirt and algae from the bottom of the pool by sending it via the waste outlet pipe either to your sewage system or into your yard, instead of going through the pool filter system.
+This prevents the filter becoming clogged and fine particles going back into the pool.

 If you try to vacuum a very dirty pool using the more usual Filter setting then it is likely that the filter will become clogged and may even start to allow dust particles and other debris through which will then end up back in the pool.